Protester In Denver Believes He Was 'Purposely' Shot By Denver Police

 Schwab went to federal court shortly after the demonstrations began where a federal judge then limited the use of force by police on the protesters.

-Despite the injuries he suffered, Driscoll says he would join the protests again.MORE NEWS: Hundreds Protest Indoor Face Mask Mandate In Larimer County
+Despite the injuries he suffered, Driscoll says he would join the protests again.MORE NEWS: Civic Center Park Begins Reopening This Week After Crews Remove Needles, Human Waste, Rodent Burrows

 “They did help the world see the injustice that happened to George Floyd and there was justice served in that case.”